OUR LATEST VIDEOS

 10. Explore a Museum

-Many NYC cultural institutions close for the holiday, but several are open, including the no-cost National Museum of the American Indian and the Brooklyn's Jewish Children's Museum, where kids can visit the Craft Room, do some rock climbing, and explore the Gallery of Games.
+Many NYC cultural institutions close for the holiday, but several are open, including the no-cost National Museum of the American Indian and the Brooklyn's Jewish Children's Museum, where kids can play some mini-golf, do some rock climbing, stop by the Toybrary, and explore the Gallery of Games.
 You can also hit Midtown West tourist spot Madame Tussauds which is open on Thanksgiving every year.

 11. Play Tourist